 - 1/4 cup apple cider vinegar

 - 2 cups of barbecue sauce of choice (find one without added high fructose corn syrup or sugar)

 - Thinly slice onions and place in bottom of a 6-quart or larger slow-cooker.

 - Rinse the boston butt and place on top of the onions.

 - Sprinkle with spices and pour the whole can of pineapple juice over it.
-If using fresh pineapple, peel core and thin chop the pineapple and place over pork.
+Add apple cider vinegar.
+If using fresh pineapple, peel, core, and thin chop the pineapple and place over pork.

 - Put lid on crock pot and cook on low for 10-12 hours or until fork tender.
 Don't open until at least 8 hours and then check for tenderness.